Fall was a time my family and I spent at the apple orchards.

 - Knead for five minutes and place into a greased bowl.
 Cover with a towel and allow dough to rise for 45 minutes.

-- While dough is rising, saute diced granny smith apples with 2 tablespoons butter, cinnamon, nutmeg, salt and brown sugar.
+- While dough is rising, saute diced granny smith apples with 2 tablespoons butter, cinnamon, nutmeg, cardamom, salt and brown sugar.
 Cook for 5-7 minutes until apples are softened but not mushy.
-Set aside to cool.
+Drain liquid.
+Set apples aside to cool.